kickingvegas/YmsCoreBluetooth/docs/index.md

 YmsCoreBluetooth framework offers iOS developers a more natural API that is BLE service-centric: read and write requests to a BLE peripheral are done from the point of view of a BLE service.
 Responses can be handled using a callback block or via a notification handler method.

-## Example: DEATemperatureService, a subclass of YMSCBService
+## YmsCoreBluetooth by Example: DEATemperatureService, a subclass of YMSCBService

 To demonstrate the BLE service-centric API in action, below is the implementation of the temperature service for a TI SensorTag.